-Find balance in your breath and take a moment to pause and to exhale into the day.
-As we let go and head into a new week, set your intention for self-care, connection, and inquiry.
+Take a moment of mindfulness to pause, to breathe, and to exhale.
+As we let go and head into a new day, set your intention for self-awareness, mindfulness, and inquiry.

 The Heart of a Revolution A few weeks ago I had the opportunity to study with Noah Levine, the original maverick Dharma Punk, founder of the Buddhist community Against the Stream, and iconoclastic promoter of compassion, authenticity, and joy.
 Noah began the daylong intensive at Kripalu by discussing his background and practice.
 As I listened, […]